refraction-ray/iastu-hpc2-manual/administrators/history/VM.md

 ### Python3 preparation

-The operations below only on master VM.
+The operations below only on master VM. *Since ansible can be installed directly via apt, the python part might be moved later which controled by ansible*

 * apt source [change to tuna](https://mirrors.tuna.tsinghua.edu.cn/help/ubuntu/)